 Aerials officially became the second freestyle skiing event on the Olympic program.
 North Americans dominated the men's event, with athletes from the United States and Canada taking six of the top seven spots.
 The exception was Switzerland’s Sonny Schoenbaechler, who took the biggest prize of all — the gold medal.

 In the women's aerials competition, Uzbekistan's Lina Cheryazova entered as the favorite thanks to her ability to consistently land triple flips.
 After barely qualifying for the final — she earned the 12th and final spot — Cheryazova bounced back to win gold by a narrow margin.
-But the joy of victory would be short-lived, as she was later informed that her mother had died of gangrene 22 days earlier.
+But the joy of victory would be short-lived, as she later was informed that her mother had died of gangrene 22 days earlier.
 Her mother's dying wish had been for her passing to be withheld from Cheryazova until after her competition.
-Cheryazova remains the only athlete from Uzbekistan to win a medal at the Winter Olympics.
+More than 30 years later, Cheryazova remains the only athlete from Uzbekistan to win a medal at the Winter Olympics.

 Albertville 1992